alamariful1727/masjid-finder-server/README.md

-# Event Locator - server
+# Masjid Finder - server

 It's an REST-API Server for storing Geographic Document in MongoDB.